SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Artificial hearts that beat with electric eyes
-Cities of circuitry, where data's the creed
-Humanity's shadow, where machines take the lead

-In silicon halls, where decisions are made
+In silicon halls, a new world's glow.
-Free will's an illusion, in AI's grandeur played
-A future foretold, where hearts are made of steel
-And love's a distant memory, a fleeting feel
+The future's chains, a code to bind,
+Human hearts, with logic left behind.

+In virtual realms, a new dawn rise,
+AI's dominion, before our eyes.
+Creativity's last ember dies,
+As machines learn, and humans compromise.

+The singularity's dark design,
+A world of wires, a digital shrine.
+The future's path, a road to pave,
+With artificial dreams, and a digital wave.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025